 Since 2013, the bay area has been one of the nation’s most active apartment markets.
 Investors — be they hedge funds, insurance companies or rich local individuals — know they can make money from apartments as more people choose or are forced to go the rental route.
 And as the demand for apartments grows, prices climb for apartment communities.

-"Pricing is so high on the investment side now that if they don’t raise the rents, the deal likely is not going to make any sense,'' said Darron Kattan, managing director of the commercial brokerage Franklin Street.
+“Pricing is so high on the investment side now that if they don’t raise the rents, the deal likely is not going to make any sense,” said Darron Kattan, managing director of the commercial brokerage Franklin Street.
 “So the business plan from Day One is raising rents.”

 One reason rents are rising: the rapid turnover of apartment communities.